-ATLANTA, Sept.
-26, 2011 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in Pennsylvania that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
-These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by Hurricane Irene that occurred August 26-30, 2011.
+ATLANTA, Jan.
+16, 2013 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in Pennsylvania that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by Hurricane Sandy from Oct.
+26 through Nov.
+8, 2012.

-PNPs located in the following counties that provide non-critical services are eligible to apply: Chester, Delaware, Luzerne, Northhampton, Philadelphia, Pike, Sullivan, Susquehanna, Wayne and Wyoming in Pennsylvania.
-Examples of eligible non-critical PNP organizations include, but are not limited to, food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.
+PNPs located in Bedford, Bucks, Cameron, Dauphin, Forest, Franklin, Fulton, Huntingdon, Juniata, Monroe, Northampton, Pike, Potter, Somerset, Sullivan and Wyoming in Pennsylvania that provide non-critical services are eligible to apply.
+Examples of eligible non-critical PNP organizations include, but are not limited to food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.

-"PNP organizations are urged to contact their state emergency management agency to obtain information about local briefings.
+"PNP organizations are urged to contact the Pennsylvania Emergency Management Agency to obtain information about local briefings.
 At the meeting, PNP representatives will need to provide information about their organization," said Frank Skaggs, director of SBA Field Operations Center East in Atlanta.
-The information will be used to submit a Request for Public Assistance which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
+The information will be used to submit a Request for Public Assistance, which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
 Based upon that conclusion, FEMA may provide the PNP with a Public Assistance reimbursement grant for their eligible costs or refer the PNP to SBA for disaster loan assistance.

 PNP organizations may borrow up to $2 million to repair or replace damaged or destroyed real estate, machinery and equipment, inventory and other business assets.
 The SBA may increase a loan up to 20 percent of the total amount of disaster damage to real estate and/or leasehold improvements, as verified by SBA, to make improvements that lessen the risk of property damage by future disasters of the same kind.